 Although it would be best to use an energy source that has no cons, this is impossible to do.
 All solutions in the form of renewable energy have another side to the coin.
-As a consumer it is your social, environmental, and financial responsibility to decide if the pros outweigh the cons.
+As a consumer, it is your social, environmental, and financial responsibility to decide if the pros outweigh the cons.

 Production is Weather Dependent

 One of the major cons of solar-generated power is that the weather impacts production.
 Solar panels can generate electricity on a cloudy day.
 However, extreme weather can block most or all of the sun.
-When earth rotates on its axis in its orbit of the sun and it becomes nighttime, solar panels don’t produce electricity.
+When the earth rotates on its axis in its orbit of the sun and it becomes nighttime, solar panels don’t produce electricity.

 Unclean Solar Panel Creation

-Solar panels provide clean energy for 40 plus years, however, creating them isn’t always clean process.
+Solar panels provide clean energy for 40 plus years, however, creating them isn’t always a clean process.
 The highest quality solar panels come from silicon extracted from quartz.